 - explanation of any abbreviations used.

 All relevant data should be presented and reported.
 Providing results from a ‘typical sample’ is not acceptable.
-When only means, percentages or other presentations of results are given in the results section of a report, all ‘raw’ data should be provided in an appendix.
+When only means, percentages or other summaries of results are given in the results section of a report, all ‘raw’ data should be provided in an appendix.

 If negative or unusual results have been recorded, they must be included together with a discussion (below) about how or why they may have occurred.
-This information can help in determining optimal application conditions.

 You should conduct a statistical analysis of the results whenever relevant or if you are required to demonstrate differences or equivalence between treatments.